nolazybits/angular-i18n/README.md

 Use it like this in your template (i18n is the filter)
 ```
-{{'Hello World'|i18n}}
+{{ 'Hello World' | i18n }}
-{{"My name is %s and i am %d years old." | i18n:"Max":"98"}}
+{{ "My name is %s and i am %d years old." | i18n:"Max":"98" }}
 ```

+The service part of the module will determine the language that should be displayed, based on the language of the browser.
+However the desired language can also be passed in from $rootScope with the variable $rootScope.lang

-Define your language JSON files in your approot/i18n/, named as the language you are targeting, ie
+Define your language JSON files named as the language you are targeting, ie
 ```
-approot/i18n/en-US.json
+/i18n/en-US.json
 ```

+If your lang files can't be located at "/i18n/", the location can be passed in as the variable $rootScope.i18nPath (not sure if this is the best way to do this, but hey-ho).

+The JSON files must exist, but can be empty.
+If they're empty, each string will fall back to the string on which the filter is acting until translated.

 The en-US.json file looks like this
 ```
 {